Dr-Pongo/deck-of-many-characters/README.md

 # [Deck of Many Characters](https://www.deckofmanycharacters.com/)
+## Note:
+  Everything is being actively updated, so the screenshots may end up out of sync with what's live.
+I'll update when I can :)
 ## Purose
 Deck of Many Characters provides simple way to roll dice and create characters for Dungeons and Dragons 5th Edition!